-The ECi competition is open to undergraduate students, graduate students, Ph.D. candidates, and recent graduates (2017) in the environmental field.
+The ECi competition is open to undergraduate students, graduate students, Ph.D. candidates, and recent graduates (2018) in the environmental field.
 Teams should consist of 3 to 5 members.

-Although the challenge is somewhat qualitative, teams will be expected to address a wide range of concerns related to the environment, energy, and health.
+Although the challenge is somewhat qualitative, teams will be expected to address a wide range of concerns related to the environment, energy, government, transportation and health.
 Teams will be evaluated based on a variety of issues, such as, how the problem is interpreted, how conclusions were determined, and how well the team can communicate its reasoning and judgements.
 So, in addition to the scientific and technical aspects of this competition, resolution of political and community issues along with appropriate regulatory approaches will be important.

 Get your team ready and see if you have what it takes!

-ECi 2018 Protocol and Requirements
+ECi 2019 Protocol and Requirements

-ECi 2018 Problem
+ECi 2019 Problem

 Contact Pierre Carabin (firstname.lastname@example.org) to let him know that your team will be participating.